sara-lindersson/replication-code-DRR-complexity-article/01-data-tidy.md

 Sara Lindersson
 2025-05-26

-Script 1 of 3 in the replication code for Lindersson et al. (2025).
+Script 1 of 3 in the replication code for Lindersson et al. Complexity article.

 The script pre-processes the collection of case studies by tidying the dataframe and identifying the coordinates of each case study using